Get involved and help develop the next wave of Canadian athletes.

 Athlete activities at Stage 3 include RIDERS events, club level competitions, regional competitions or industry events.

-In addition to attending the course, candidates will complete three NCCP modules:
+In addition to attending the course, candidates will complete four NCCP modules:

 By completing the course and the modules you will be a Trained coach.
 Before you begin working with athletes, however, it is important that you first obtain your Coaching License.
 Additional details about this step are below.